FerdinandToelkes/Molecular-Dynamics-with-Neural-Networks/README.md

 ## SchNet

+The SchNet model predicts molecular energies and forces from atomic positions and types.
+It respects key physical symmetries: energies are rotationally invariant, forces are rotationally equivariant, and both are invariant under translations and permutations of atoms of the same type.
+Forces are computed in a physically consistent manner by applying automatic differentiation to the predicted energy.

+SchNet can be framed as a message passing neural network, where the message function $M$ is implemented using continuous-filter convolutions (see below), and the update function $U$ is element-wise addition.

-The architecture defining SchNet models is depicted in the figure below which was taken from the SchNet paper:
+The architecture of SchNet is shown in the figure below (adapted from the original SchNet paper).
+In the following, we examine its components in more detail.

 ![Screenshot](readme_images/SchNet_architecture.png)